Vernon-van-der-Merwe/next-portfolio/pages/posts/b-urlShortnerDailyLog.md

 2. Set up the base project
     - This was yet another mission.
 I spent so much time reading documentation, and ran into so many walls.
         - Auth
-        - Very short default timeout, that wasnt as straight forward to figure out
+        - Very short default timeout, that wasn't as straight forward to figure out
         - Hard to manually add TS
         - The template file is completely new to me...
 3. Finally got something deployed... and worked on improving that.